cdap-guides/cdap-cube-guide/README.rst

     .add("dataset.cube.aggregation.agg2.tags", "ip,browser")

-A Cube dataset can compute aggregates for multiple time resolutions to provide a better view of data for both small and big time ranges.
+A Cube dataset can compute aggregates for multiple time resolutions to provide a better view of data for both small and large time ranges.
 For example, you may want to see data points for each second for the last five minutes, while to build a sensible chart for a report that covers a week, you may need to see per-hour aggregations.

 The code above defines three resolutions: 1 second, 1 minute (60 seconds), and 1 hour (3600 seconds).
-When querying the Cube data, you can specify any of these three, depending on your need.
+When querying the Cube data, you can specify any of these three depending on your need.

 Each aggregation in a Cube is defined by a list of tags, which can later be used for querying.
 The above code defines two aggregations: “agg1” and agg2”.
 The first